Senators sign Eller, Cousins to one-year deals | Globalnews.ca

+OTTAWA – Steve Staios says he got his guy in free agency.

-OTTAWA – The Ottawa Senators signed forwards Lars Eller and Nick Cousins to one-year contracts on the opening day of NHL free agency Tuesday.
+The Ottawa Senators general manager signed forward Lars Eller to a one-year, US$1.25-million contract after the market opened Tuesday.

+“We had our sights set on a certain individual, and it was Lars,” Staios told reporters in Ottawa.

-Eller joins the Senators on a US$1.25-million deal after producing six goals and nine assists in 63 games with the Washington Capitals last season.
+Eller joins the Senators after producing six goals and nine assists in 63 games in a depth role with the Washington Capitals last season.

-The 36-year-old centre from Denmark will play for his sixth franchise after previous stints in St. Louis, Montreal, Colorado and Pittsburgh.
+The 36-year-old centre from Denmark — a Stanley Cup champion with the Capitals in 2018 — will play for his sixth franchise after previous stints in St. Louis, Montreal, Colorado and Pittsburgh.

+“Another veteran with experience that’s won,” Staios said.
+“High-character individual that can move around the lineup.
+We’re looking to continue to build on our depth.

 The 31-year-old had signed a one-year, $800,000 deal to join the Senators last summer after winning the Stanley Cup with the Florida Panthers in 2023-24.

+“He’s a high-energy player, competitive, great teammate.
+Tons of courage,” Staios said.
+“Throughout the regular season, that’s important, but as you continue to get into those tougher games at the end of the season and into playoffs, that’s the type of player that you want on your team.”

+Forward Olle Lycksell is also joining the Senators on a one-year, two-way contract.
+The 25-year-old had 44 points in 43 games last season with the Lehigh Valley Phantoms, the Philadelphia Flyers’ American Hockey League affiliate.

-The Senators did not retain goalie Anton Forsberg and defenceman Dennis Gilbert.
+The Senators did not retain goalie Anton Forsberg, defenceman Dennis Gilbert or, reportedly, forward Adam Gaudette.

 Forsberg signed a two-year, $4.5-million contract with the Los Angeles Kings a day after Ottawa inked 22-year-old goalie Leevi Merilainen to a one-year extension.
 Merilainen will backup Linus Ullmark next season.